PandorumProject/pandorum-solidity/README.md

 Making fake reports in order to try farm merit from other users will result in a permanently ban for the username in the network.

-### Pandorum Brainstorm (Idea's Clatch)
+### Pandorum Brainstorm

 Protocol opens the Polls for open-ideas proposals, every participant in RegisterUser contract with user.state = 1 (Registered) will be allowed to publish an idea.
 Those ideas will be published on the Pandorum Client, and users will vote and select which idea will be developed.
 This event is supossed to take from one to two weeks.
 ![pandorum flow](https://github.com/PandorumProject/pandorum-solidity/blob/master/images/pandorum-brainstorm.PNG)

 * Users have 5 Merit Votes to distribute every three days.
-The process of ideas selection will be done over a championiship-like process.
+The process of ideas selection-reduction will be done over a championiship-like process.

 * "n" amount of ideas will be selected, in a pre-phase, then next round (n/2) and so on, untill two ideas clashes, and the network can decide with a 51% of approvation.
 The scope of "n" will be determined based on user amount.